diskoverdata/diskover-docs/source_files/plugins_diskover_web_file_actions_imf_package_validator.md

 4. Archives are not supported.
 5. DCP packages are not supported.

-#### IMPORTANT NOTE
+#### IMPORTANT!
+Notes For Installation Instructions

-Please refer to the **Read Me** document and any other documentation attached to the plugin you will receive from Oxagile, as they may contain more recent information.
+Please refer to the **Read Me** document and any other documentation attached to the plugin, like the **Secure FTP Server Settings**  you will receive from Oxagile, as they may contain more recent information.

 #### IMF Package Validator Plugin Installation